ballerina-guides/integration-tutorials/transform-message-formats/README.md

 }
 ```

-3. Extract `hospital_id` field to construct the URL of the post request to the hospital service.
+3. Extract `hospital_id` field from the JSON payload to construct the URL of the post request to the hospital service.

-4. Retrieve the reservation response by calling the hospital service with the transformed request and `hospital_id`.
-The response will be similar to the following.
+4. Send a request to the hospital service and retrieve the response which will be similar to the following.

 ```json
 {